Hannah Pingree: 2026 gubernatorial campaign

 On June 10, 2025, Pingree announced her candidacy for the 2026 Democratic primary for Governor of Maine.

 Her campaign announcement included events in Rockland, Lewiston, Biddeford, and Portland, where she outlined a platform focusing on economic opportunity, climate resilience, affordable housing, and health care.

 A Pan Atlantic Research poll released in May 2025, before her official announcement, showed Pingree with 20% support among likely Democratic primary voters.
-She entered a Democratic primary field that includes Secretary of State Shenna Bellows, former Senate President Troy Jackson, and Angus King III, son of U.S. Senator Angus King.
-The Democratic nominee will face historical electoral trends, as Maine has not consecutively elected governors from the same party since the 1950s.
+She entered a Democratic primary field that includes Secretary of State Shenna Bellows, former Senate President Troy Jackson, former director of the Maine Centers for Disease Control and Prevention Nirav Shah, and Angus King III, son of incumbent U.S. Senator Angus King.

+Pingree finished second to Shah in the first round of results in the primary, and won the nomination following ranked-choice voting.
+Pingree will face Republican Robert B. Charles and independent Rick Bennett in the general election.